 For example: You’re flying from London Heathrow on Thai, then changing to Bangkok Airways in Bangkok to fly to Koh Samui.
 Say, like many travellers, you booked these tickets separately on the airlines’ own websites.
 Previously, you could check your bags at Heathrow and collect them in Samui – simply transferring in Bangkok.
 Not anymore.

-Yes – I tried the obvious!
+No checked luggage?
+Yes – I tried the obvious.
 Even with no checked luggage and an onward boarding pass for your second flight ready in hand, you are still not allowed to transit in Bangkok.
 No matter what, you have to exit through baggage claim in Bangkok and proceed through departures upstairs.
 Don’t blame the messenger.

 How to transfer to domestic at BKK